swift-nav/swift-cli-publisher/README.md

 ##### Optional

 - `NAME` corresponds to repository name, defaults to repo name where it is called from
+- `VERSION` corresponds to tag, defaults to tag where it is called from
 - `BASE_URL` corresponds to web download URL, providing this parameter opts for Web instead of GitHub
 - `PROJECT_SLUG` in the format "ORG/NAME", defaults to `swift-nav/$NAME`
 - `LINKED` not sure what this is to be honest, defaults to false